bazalsarfraz786/project_page/README.md

 # 🌐 project_page
-🌟 Friend's Project Page: A stylish and interactive project page created with HTML and CSS.
-Designed to showcase a friend's work with a clean layout and engaging features. 🚀🎨
+🌟 Friend's Project Page: Created a responsive web page based on a Figma design provided by a friend.
+Developed with HTML and CSS to bring the design to life. 🖥️🎨
  For Further Zoom Out This Page 📄

 # 🔗 Project Link